Colter Wall

 Colter Wall (born June 27, 1995) is a Canadian singer, songwriter, and musician.
-Known for his deep, gruff baritone and narrative songwriting, Wall's music encompasses country, folk, and western styles.
+Known for his deep, gruff baritone voice and narrative songwriting, Wall's music encompasses country, folk, and western styles.
+Wall is the son of former Canadian politician Brad Wall.

+In June 2015 he released the EP Imaginary Appalachia.
 His self-titled debut album was released in May 2017, and his second album Songs of the Plains in October 2018.
 His third album, Western Swing & Waltzes and Other Punchy Songs, was released in August 2020.
+His fourth album Little Songs was released on July 14, 2023.
+Wall's fifth release, Memories and Empties, was released on November 14, 2025.

 Early life

-Colter Wall was born in Swift Current, Saskatchewan, on June 27, 1995, the son of Tami and politician Brad Wall.
+Colter Wall was born in Swift Current, Saskatchewan, on June 27, 1995, the son of Tami and Brad Wall.
 His father served as the 14th premier of Saskatchewan.
 He has an older sister named Megan and a younger sister named Faith.
 He attended Swift Current Comprehensive High School and graduated in 2013.
 He then studied at the University of Saskatchewan in Saskatoon.
 He made demos of his songs while he was a student, and in 2015, he decided to take a break from his studies at the university to focus on his music career when his first EP was released.